 Not to be confused with anyone else but this is the latest version of a fighter naming himself “Big Baby”.
 If there is a young heavyweight to get excited about, then it’s this guy right here.
 He has some polishing to do but you will hear his name a lot more next year.
 TR will certainly keep booking him in hopes of a breakout year in 2021.

 Olympic Fighter to Watch:

 As we move into the Olympics next year, a fighter who is primed to medal is Oshae Jones.
-She is the daughter of Roshawn Jones, who coaches Otha Jones III, Charles Conwell and Isaiah “Z-Wop” Steen.
+She is the daughter of Otha Jones Jr and along with Roshawn Jones, coaches Otha Jones III, Charles Conwell and Isaiah “Z-Wop” Steen.
 This southpaw is relentless!
 She will not only dominate as a welterweight in the Olympics but also in the pro ranks.
 With numerous amateur titles under her belt, next year will be the time for her to shine the brightest.